 Allergy Standards Limited (ASL) mantra is design thinking and an innovation for healthier indoor air for the allergy aware consumer.
 As an independent, international certification company, it creates meaningful scientific standards for testing a wide range of products and services to determine their impact on improving indoor air quality.
 ASL’s intellectual property portfolio includes unique testing protocols and suitability specifications for products to be CERTIFIED asthma & allergy friendly® .
 ASL’s mission is to improves lives by empowering people create the healthiest possible indoor environment through science, education and innovation.

 Tarkett, flooring, sustainability, health, allergen, allergy, asthma, asthma & allergy friendly, healthier home, certified, indoor air quality, indoor environment

 Click here to visit Tarkett official website.

-Click here to view Tarkett’s article in the FloorTrends mag
+Click here and here to view Tarkett’s articles in the FloorTrends mag

 Click here to read more about SCS Global Services